LoveYouTenderly/LoveYouTenderly/README.md

 ### 3. Analyize webpage
 - I have analyzed [3D Modeling webpage](https://kainrypus.booth.pm/items?page=1) via request.
-#### Key Problems: Analyize customer preference based on product market values
+#### Key Problems: Analyze customer preference based on product market values
 #### Achievements
 - Found the market value of each product depends on image popularity matters from the second image and after.
-(Image anayisis)
+(Image anaysis)
 - Found the market value of each product has no relation with text description (NLP)
 #### Used repository
 - Selenium, Tenserflow, googletrans